OfficeDev/Microsoft-Teams-Samples/samples/bot-task-module/csharp/README.md

    - Navigate to `samples/bot-task-module/csharp` folder
    - Select `TeamsTaskModule.csproj` or `TeamsTaskModule.sln`file

-1) Update the `appsettings.json` configuration for the bot to use the MicrosoftAppId, MicrosoftAppPassword, MicrosoftAppTenantId generated in Step 1 (App Registration creation).
+1) Update the `appsettings.json` configuration for the bot to use the MicrosoftAppId, MicrosoftAppPassword, MicrosoftAppTenantId generated in Step 2 (App Registration creation).
 (Note the App Password is referred to as the "client secret" in the azure portal and you can always create a new client secret anytime.)
-    - Set "MicrosoftAppType" in the `appsettings.json`.
-    **Allowed values are: MultiTenant(default), SingleTenant, UserAssignedMSI.**
+    - Set "MicrosoftAppType" in the `appsettings.json`. (**Allowed values are: MultiTenant(default), SingleTenant, UserAssignedMSI**)

     - Set "BaseUrl" in the `appsettings.json` as per your application like the ngrok forwarding url (ie `https://xxxx.ngrok.io`) after starting ngrok